-Mexico is located in the southern part of North America and is bordered by the United States, Guatemala, and Belize.
+It’s located in the southern part of North America and is bordered by the United States, Guatemala, and Belize.
 The country is rather large with a population that rests just under 130 million people.
 Mexico thrives off of tourism and the locals are eager to show visitors what makes their country unique.

 Bienvenidos – Welcome to Mexico!

-Mexico City is Mexico’s capital and it is densely packed with a population of 8,918,653 people, which also makes it the most populated city in North America.
-The capital is located in the south central in the Valley of Mexico.
-The city is central to Mexico’s finances, politics, and culture.
+Mexico City is Mexico’s capital and it is densely packed with a population of around 9 million people, which also makes it the most populated city in North America (just edging out New York City).
+The capital is located in the south-central, in the Valley of Mexico.
+It’s key to Mexico’s finances, politics, and culture.